sst/sst/examples/aws-swift/README.md

 sst deploy --stage production
 ```

-### Github Actions
+### GitHub Actions

 When deploying from your local machine, your application is built with Docker.
-If you want to deploy from Github Actions or another CI service, you'll need to use the swift:5.10-amazonlinux2 image.
+If you want to deploy from GitHub Actions or another CI service, you'll need to use the swift:5.10-amazonlinux2 image.

 ## Multiple Targets